Michelle Obama Outsells Donald Trump’s ‘Art Of The Deal’ With ‘Becoming’ In One Week

 “We knew Becoming was going to be one of the biggest books of the year, but it has now officially had the best first week of sales of any book in 2018, and is among the fastest sellers in Barnes & Noble history,” said Liz Harwell, senior director of merchandising at Barnes & Noble.
 “This is definitely the must-have book of the holiday season.”

-In addition to hitting the number one spot in the United States, Obama’s book also is tops in the United Kingdom, Holland, Finland, Denmark, Germany, Spain, and France.
+In addition to hitting the No. 1 spot in the United States, Obama’s book also is tops in the United Kingdom, Holland, Finland, Denmark, Germany, Spain, and France.

-Newsweek reported that in its first week, Woodward’s book nearly outsold Trump’s all-time copies of Art of the Deal.
+Newsweek reported that in its first week, Bob Woodward’s book nearly outsold Trump’s all-time copies of Art of the Deal.
 In the past, Trump claimed that his book was the best-selling book of all time, which turned out to be one of his many documented lies.

-Recently, authors whom Trump has called names have sold far more books than he sold, which seems like another win for people like Obama, Woodward, and Clinton in the wake of such attacks from the president of the United States.
-While it means little, people like Bishop Swan certainly don’t mind pointing out that Trump is the “loser” between his and the former First Lady’s book.
+Recently, authors whom Trump has called names have sold far more books than he sold, which seems like another win for people like Michelle Obama, Bob Woodward, and Hillary Clinton in the wake of such attacks from the president of the United States.
+While it means little, people like Bishop Swan certainly don’t mind pointing out that Trump is the “loser” between his and the former first lady’s book.